ultimate271/notes/book/shortstory/Seth and Cain Draft5.md

 on it's four legs and looked me squarely in the eyes.
 Then I tell you, Seth, the snake began to speak to me.
 It said,

-"'Ahh, hello there.
-It is a rare day that a snake such as myself runs across such a beautiful creature as you.
+"'It is a rare day that a snake such as myself runs across such a beautiful creature as you.
 The sight of you gives me the greatest pleasure any snake could ever know.'

 "Of course, I was startled at this.
 You see, Seth, while I had seen a snake before, I had never seen a snake actually _talk_ to me before.